Mitch Albom: As a podcaster

-Charity work
+Humanitarian work

 "The Dream Fund", established in 1989, provides a scholarship for disadvantaged children to study the arts.
 "A Time to Help" which started in 1998, is a Detroit volunteer group.
 "S.A.Y.
 (Super All Year) Detroit" is an umbrella program that funds shelters and cares for the homeless.
 It is now a 501(c)(3) nonprofit organization that funds numerous homeless shelters throughout the Metro Detroit area.

-In 1999, Albom was named National Hospice Organization's Man of the Year.

 His most recent effort, A Hole in the Roof Foundation, helps faith groups of different denominations who care for the homeless repair the spaces they use.
 Their first project was the I Am My Brother's Keeper roof in the crumbling but vibrant Detroit church, completed in December 2009.
 The second project, completed in April 2010, was the rebuilding of the Caring and Sharing Mission and Orphanage.
 It is now called the Have Faith Haiti Mission & Orphanage, in Port-au-Prince, Haiti.

 Albom also directs the Have Faith Haiti Mission, a project whose stated objective is "dedicated to the safety, education, health and spiritual development of Haiti's impoverished children and orphans", incorporating language lessons and Christian prayer.

-In March, 2024, Albom was one of ten American volunteers rescued by helicopter from Haiti after the group became stranded while visiting an orphanage in the Caribbean nation.
+In March 2024, Albom was one of ten American volunteers rescued by helicopter from Haiti after the group became stranded while visiting an orphanage in the Caribbean nation.